 Labor laws fill volumes and are quite complex.
 Plus, labor laws vary from state to state!
 Even Walmart ran into trouble recently and incurred $4.83 million dollars in back wages, penalties, and fines for violating The Fair Labor Standards Act.
 The mistake?
 Managers were misclassified and not appropriately compensated for overtime work.
 Unlawful termination is another problem that has cost organizations like UPS, Carmike Cinemas, and Dial Corporation dearly.
 Yes, it’s tricky.
 Do you know the laws?

 It gets worse—the government is ramping up efforts to check up on organizations and crack down.
-The Obama administration has allotted $25 million for the sole purpose of investigating those misclassified as “independent contractors,” hoping to reclaim alleged lost tax revenue and increase the IRS’s revenue.
+The Obama administration in 2017 allotted $25 million for the sole purpose of investigating those misclassified as “independent contractors,” hoping to reclaim alleged lost tax revenue and increase the IRS’s revenue.
 Be smart.
 Remember that stiff penalties and lawyer fees can decimate your organization.
 Are your workers properly classified?

 Stay legal and remember these 3 key points:

 - Child labor, non-resident labor, and equal rights legislation are the three areas where many organizations most often fail to comply.

 - Both state and federal labor information is free and available online.